 Financial aid regulations authorize staff in the Office of Financial Aid to use “professional judgment” on a case-by-case basis, if supported by the documented appeal of a student.
 More information about three types of appeals is provided below.
 To submit an appeal, students must log into their FinAid Forms account and then click the “Request” button in the top right corner of the screen.
 Submitted appeals will be reviewed in the order they are received and within 10 business days.

 When data that is required to be reported on the FAFSA does not accurately portray a family's financial circumstances, students can submit a Family Contribution Appeal.
-Approved Family Contribution Appeals result in adjustments to FAFSA data and a recalculation of a student’s estimated family contribution (EFC), which may in turn result in increased eligibility for need-based financial aid.
+Approved Family Contribution Appeals result in adjustments to a student's FAFSA data and a recalculation of the Student Aid Index (SAI), which may in turn result in increased eligibility for need-based financial aid.
 Common examples of situations that might warrant a Family Contribution Appeal include:

 Each student has a cost of attendance (COA) budget, which estimates the student’s educationally-related expenses for an academic year.
 Generally, the COA budget includes cost estimates for tuition, fees, housing, meals, transportation, books/supplies/course materials, professional licensure/certification costs (if applicable) and other personal expenses.
 A student’s COA budget can be viewed in Financial Aid Self-Service.
 A student’s total financial aid may not exceed their COA budget.
 Students with actual educational costs that exceed their COA budget can complete a Cost of Attendance Appeal.
 Approved appeals will result in increases to a student’s COA budget, which may result in increased financial aid eligibility.